tHE iNDUSTRY AT A GLANCE

 Our firm is adept in the industrial and refining industry.
 We work with the private and public sector to find solutions for legal, operational, administrative, and regulatory issues facing our clients.
 Businesses tend to need legal support with regulation, compliance, entity management, contracts, mergers and acquisitions, strategy and tax planning, corporate governance, employee relations, organization and operations, mergers and acquisitions, intellectual property, SEC reporting, general counsel and more.
 Federal and state securities laws dictate how many of these actions operate.
 Business law attorneys know exactly what these laws say, making it vital that a corporation has a trusted attorney to take care of matters at the state and federal level.
 Corporations and institutional investors also need legal support to ensure that transactions with emerging businesses and other organizations are handled correctly.
 A business can best protect its own interests when it has an attorney on hand to look over any contract or official negotiation with another organization.

 contact our law firm today

-It’s essential that when transactional, policy, regulatory and dispute matters arise that industrial companies, government entities, associations, and support service companies working on industrial projects receive expert legal counsel from Mcchain, Hamm, and St. Jean, LLP.
+It’s essential that when transactional, policy, regulatory and dispute matters arise that industrial companies, government entities, associations, and support service companies working on industrial projects receive expert legal counsel from Mcchain, Hamm, & Associates, LLP.
 Let’s dive into what contracting companies need to know about navigating the industry in the USVI and how our experienced legal team can help you.

-Contact Mcchain, Hamm, and St. Jean, LLP today to schedule a consultation about your business’s legal needs.
+Contact Mcchain, Hamm & Associates, LLP today to schedule a consultation about your business’s legal needs.

 LEGAL COUNSEL THAT YOU CAN COUNT ON.